 Photo Critique as a Skill

-Giving critique is a skill in itself.
+Giving critique is a skill in itself and for the receiver it is a part of the learning process.
 Sadly, not all photographers take the time to get better at providing critique effectively.
 This is quite alright though because it is a personal choice that has to be made.
 Again, critique is a skill, and skills improve over time with the right knowledge and continuous practice.

 1. Critique With the Intention to Help